OlivierSohn/GraphLite/README.md

 An in-process Graph DB using SQLite.

-The graph DB can be constructed via a C++ API and queried via `openCypher` (only a subset of the `openCypher` grammar is supported at this point).
+The Graph DB can be constructed via a [C++ API](src/GraphDBSqlite.h) and queried via `openCypher` (only a subset of the `openCypher` grammar is supported at this point).

-For an example usage, you can look at the code in [this file](src/main.cpp)
+For an example usage, you can look at the code in [main.cpp](src/main.cpp)

+[PerformanceTests.cpp](src/PerformanceTests.cpp) contains benchmarks of some openCypher queries involving path patterns.

+# Features summary

+## Graph schema

+### Nodes and edges ids

+Nodes and edges of the graph are identified by an id.
+Several id types are supported (`int64`, `double`, `text`, `blob`), but the type of the id has to be the same for all nodes and edges of the graph.

+### Nodes and edges types

+Nodes and edges have a type represented by a string homogeneous to an `openCypher` label.

+### Nodes and edges properties

+Each node or edge type has a given set of strongly typed properties.
+Supported property types are: `int64`, `double`, `text`, `blob`.

 # Notes